FINGERSTICKS, ACCIDENTAL BLOOD EXPOSURE

 If anyone is exposed to potentially infectious blood or bodily fluids:

 - INFORM the Attendings in clinic AND you MUST CALL DR. THOMAS AND DR. MEAH

-- ESCORT THE PATIENT, STUDENT, ETC TO FURTHER CARE: Go to the Employee Health Service; after-hours go to the Emergency Department, Guggenheim Pavillion B1 Level.
+- ESCORT THE PATIENT, STUDENT, ETC TO FURTHER CARE: Go to the Emergency Department, Guggenheim Pavilion, B1 Level.